morinted/Resume/resume.md

 ## About Ted

+That guy who writes code with a steno machine.
+Currently working at SHOEBOX, an awesome high-tech medical startup.

-A University of Ottawa co-op student studying to be a software engineer, with a strong interest in web technologies and applications of technology for accessibility purposes.
+A University of Ottawa Software Engineering graduate, with a strong interest in web technologies and applications of technology for accessibility purposes.
 Enthusiastic about the industry, and excited to work on projects that have a big impact on people's lives.
 Programming is a passion.
 Clean, efficient, and understandable code is personally important, regardless of the project or language.
-Prefer working with a team in a position that allows for growth and learning.
+Prefers working with a team in a position that allows for growth, learning, and leadership.

 ## Technologies